osama-esmail-jumia/go-api/readme.md

 * `Models` have to be inside `definitions` to avoid circular dependencies because `models` are accessed by the interfaces & the internal packages at the same time `interfaces` are accessed in internal package.

 ### `/internals`
+* This is the code you don't want others importing in their applications or libraries.
 * Contains the application logic(controller, handler, service, etc)
 * Subdirectories divided to layers in which they can be access each other in unidirectional to avoid circular dependencies.
   * `Controller` can call `Handler` & `Service`